S3-working-group/s3-practical-guide/S3-practical-guide.md

 ---

-## Pattern 8.5: Governance Backlog
+## Pattern 8.7: Governance Backlog

 _A **governance backlog** is a visible, prioritized list of items (drivers) that are related to governing a domain and require attention._

--   upcoming reports
+A governance backlog contains:

 -   decisions to make
 -   proposals to create and consider
--   agreements for review
 -   selecting people for roles

+Typically upcoming reports and agreements for review are not kept in the backlog but added directly to the agenda.